Get Started with SubscriberCheck on iOS

 Get Started with iOS

-This guide walks you through what is required on your iOS app in order to perform a SubscriberCheck using tru.ID's (IDlayr) iOS SDK.
-However, if you wish to see the finished working example app, you can find it on our GitHub respository.
+This guide walks you through what is required on your iOS app in order to perform a SubscriberCheck using the IDlayr iOS SDK.
 It covers:

 1. Before You Begin